 Chenoa Ashton-Lewis & Will Basanta

 Deep roots and new ideas.
 These are the defining traits of Ashanta, which has arrived on the scene with the galvanizing force of a movement.
 It also helps explain its founders’ combination of chutzpah and unfussy grace.
 Don’t blink: Chenoa Ashton-Lewis and Will Basanta are about to change California wine as you know it.
-The Ashton-Lewis wine story begins in the 1970s when Chenoa’s grandparents plant a vineyard atop Sonoma Mountain.
-Fast-forward to 2017, this 50-year-old family legacy is critically endangered when the Nun’s Fire ravages the property.
-But from hardship comes new beginnings: Having learned of a few surviving vines in 2019, Chenoa and Will drive up from LA, where both work in the film industry, to harvest the fruit.
-The resulting wine — an experimental co-ferment of Syrah and Pinot Noir — marks the birth of Ashanta, and sets the tone for their deeply personal, mission-driven project.
-The couple produced their first commercial vintage the following year at the Glen Ellen facility of natural wine pioneer, Tony Coturri.
-They share Coturri’s uncompromising philosophy — their wines are zero-zero (no SO2 additions), unfined, unfiltered, and fermented with native yeast.
+The Ashton-Lewis wine story begins in the 1970s when Chenoa’s grandparents planted a vineyard atop Sonoma Mountain.
+Fast-forward to 2017, this 50-year-old family legacy was critically endangered when the Nun’s Fire ravaged the property.
+But from hardship came new beginnings: In 2019, having learned of a few surviving vines, Chenoa and Will drove up from LA (where they were both working in the film industry) to harvest the fruit.
+The resulting wine — an experimental co-ferment of Syrah and Pinot Noir — marked the birth of Ashanta, and set the tone for this deeply personal, mission-driven project.
+The couple produced their first commercial vintage the following year at the Glen Ellen facility of natural wine pioneer Tony Coturri — and they operate with a similarly uncompromising philosophy — all their wines are zero-zero (no SO2 additions), unfined, unfiltered, and fermented with native yeast.